garyb/purescript-site-scratchpad/words/PS-vs-HS.md

 ### Numbers

-There is only a single native `Number` type which represents JavaScript's standard IEEE 754 float.
+There is currently only a single native `Number` type which represents JavaScript's standard IEEE 754 float.

 ### Unit